 Many times when printing, it’s possible that an image spans across the entire width of the umbrella.
 If the umbrella is made of different panels, then we would have to stitch each panel together to form a continuous artwork pattern and not eight different artworks on each panel.

 Again, it is not every artwork that appears only in the center top of the umbrella.
 Sometimes, there could also be images on the bottom part of the umbrella panels.
-To ensure there is no break in the artwork as we stitch each panel together, we need the panels to have bleeds.
+To ensure there is no break in the artwork as we stitch each panel together, we need the panels to have bled.

 This means that on each umbrella panel, we will print across the entire panel and some more.
 It is important so that when we stitch the panels together, the artwork forms into one big image and not mismatched images on the eight different panels.